-- Access profile and posts from the Instagram account connected to your Page: allows GRIN to pull your posted content and media into the platform.
+- Access profile and posts from the Instagram account connected to your Page: Allows GRIN to pull your posted content and media into the platform.

-- Access insights for the Instagram account connected to your Page: allows GRIN to pull your post and Story insights into the platform.
+- Access insights for the Instagram account connected to your Page: Allows GRIN to pull your post and Story insights into the platform.

-- Read content posted on the Page: allows GRIN to pull in post and story content into the platform.
+- Read content posted on the Page: Allows GRIN to pull in post and story content into the platform.

-- Manage accounts, settings, and webhooks for a Page: this permission allows GRIN to track Stories and their metrics using webhooks and share them with your collaborating brand.
+- Manage accounts, settings, and webhooks for a Page: Allows GRIN to track Stories and their metrics using webhooks and share them with your collaborating brand.
 In order for us to use these webhooks, we need to access to your overall account and settings configuration from Meta, which is why they are included in this permission.
 However, we will never manage or make changes to your account or settings, and only use this access to gather Story metrics.

-- Show a list of the Pages you manage: allows GRIN to see which page is connected to your Instagram account to pull in story content and insights.
+- Show a list of the Pages you manage: Allows GRIN to see which page is connected to your Instagram account to pull in story content and insights.